PharmCat/ClinicalTrialUtilities.jl/README.md

 owensT(h,a) - Owen's T function

-owensQ(nu, t, delta, a, b) - Owen's Q function
+owensQ(nu, t, delta, a, b) - Owen's Q function, "a" always should be equal 0.

 ### Usage